 - Provides access month-to-month, from October 3, 2018 until August 31, 2019

-- Monthly charge recurs on the first of each month from October through June (no fee is charged for July, August or September, then resumes the following season)
+- Monthly charge recurs one month at a time, from the point of startup, October through June (no fee is charged for July, August or September, then resumes the following season)

 - NHL (Out-of-Market) French Package – $59.99 / season

 - Available from October 1 to March 15, 2018

 - Provides access from October 3, 2018 until the end of the 2018-19 NHL regular season

 What is included in each subscription package to Rogers NHL LIVE™?